QKVQA: Question-Focused Filtering for Knowledge-based VQA: Proposed Method

 \subsection{Filtering by QFF}

-Typical filtering methods often compute the relevance between a question and article features independently, lacking deep guidance from the question context.
-To better align retrieved articles with the question $q$, we propose the Question-Focused Filter (QFF).
-QFF is based on the Q-Former architecture, where a set of learnable queries extracts key multimodal information under the semantic guidance of the question (see Figure ~\ref{fig:overview}(b)).
+Typical filtering methods often compute the relevance between a question and candidate sections independently, lacking the ability to focus on parts relevant to the question during candidate encoding.
+We propose the Question-Focused Filter (QFF), based on the Q-Former architecture, where a set of learnable queries extracts key multimodal information under the semantic guidance of the question (Step 2 in Figure~\ref{fig:overview}).

 Specifically, the question $q$ and the image $I_q$ are encoded by the Q-Former to generate a fused question representation $Q\_tokens \in \mathbb{R}^{N \times d}$: